ontologyportal/sigmakee/README.txt

   echo "export JAVA_HOME=/home/theuser/Programs/jdk1.8.0_112" >> .bashrc
   echo "export PATH=$PATH:$JAVA_HOME/bin" >> .bashrc

 You may need to download Java and set your
 JAVA_HOME http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html .
 The following command line version may work wget --no-check-certificate --no-cookies --header "Cookie: oraclelicense=accept-securebackup-cookie"
     http://download.oracle.com/otn-pub/java/jdk/8u112-b15/jdk-8u112-linux-x64.tar.gz

+but you also may need to go to the web site, accept the license, then copy the download link into this command

 Linux Installation
 ==================